tadeodev/Victus-bot/README.md

-# Telegram Bot with Weather and Anime Scraping Capabilities
+# Telegram Bot with Anime Scraping Capabilities

-This repository contains a Telegram bot that provides weather updates and anime information.
+This repository contains a Telegram bot that provides anime information.
 The bot is built using the `node-telegram-bot-api` library and integrates with several APIs for its functionalities.

 ## Features

 - Responds to various commands to provide anime information.
-- Fetches weather updates.
 - Customizable command handling.
 - Periodic alerts and scraping functions.